 Dr. Lisa Templeton is now a contributing article writer for a magazine called Luminous Wisdom: SOPHIA with Sibella Publications.
 Her poignant, uplifting, and educational articles will be featured monthly from June 2019-May 2020.

-See below for Dr. Lisa’s June, July & August 2019 publications!
+See below for Dr. Lisa’s June, July, August, September and October 2019 publications!